-Market participants have also raised concerns about the increasing costs and inefficiency of managing and administering contractual relationships with multiple marketplaces to gain and maintain access to consolidated and non-consolidated RTMD.
-These concerns stem from the increasing number of contracts required for each additional marketplace.54 In addition, participants
+Market participants have also raised concerns about the increasing costs and inefficiency of managing and administering contractual relationships with multiple marketplaces to gain and

-50 See Tables 1 to 3 of Appendix A.
+52 See Tables 1 to 3 of Appendix A.

-51 For example, a retail client's decision to participate with a market order, marketable limit order, or non-marketable limit order might be influenced by both the observed price and volume.
+53 For example, a retail client's decision to participate with a market order, marketable limit order, or nonmarketable limit order might be influenced by both the observed price and volume.

-52 For the purposes of the Consultation Paper, we considered access to best price and volume to be sufficient if a market participant was able to access and have visibility into two thirds of the listing market RTMD.
+54 For the purposes of the Consultation Paper, we considered access to best price and volume to be sufficient if a market participant was able to access and have visibility into two thirds of the listing market RTMD.

-53 See Figures 34 through 39 of Appendix A.
+55 See Figures 34 through 39 of Appendix A.